lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 Additional considerations related to key management may be found in {{?NIST.SP.800-57pt1r5}}.

-The security of the ML-KEM Algorithm depends on a quality random number generator.
+The security of the ML-KEM algorithm depends on a quality random number generator.
 For further discussion on random number generation, see {{?RFC4086}}.

 ML-KEM encapsulation and decapsulation only outputs a shared secret and ciphertext.
 Implementations SHOULD NOT use intermediate values directly for any purpose.